 Digital literacy refers to one's working knowledge of technology and one's ability to efficiently, strategically leverage technology for various purposes.
 This skill set is not just useful simply because of advancing technology, but also because digital literacy supports innovation for organizational growth.
 Digitally literate employees can use technology to their advantage to create something novel that will drive the success of the organization.

 Communication is one of the most widely sought skills, both written and verbal.
 In fact, more than half of employers globally believe that communication is the most critical soft skill needed in the workforce.
-Studies consistently show that general communication skills are not only lacking in today’s workforce but will continue to be vital moving into the future.
-Moreover, it is important to note that communication also encompasses essential special skills like negotiation and conflict resolution, which solve everyday workplace challenges and support the comprehensive team’s success.
-Universal to every industry and arguably every job title, communication is and will continue to be a vital skill that employees should hone in order to foster organizational success.
+Moreover, communication also encompasses essential special skills like negotiation and conflict resolution, which solve everyday workplace challenges.

 In accordance with collaboration is leadership.
 Organizations need strong leaders to guide the path to success, especially in navigating the path into the future of work.
 Leaders can confidently make decisions for the good of the team, manage individual employees and collaborative projects, and take the initiative to innovate big ideas.
-Leadership is also a set of skills that should be prioritized when building an internal talent development plan, not just for managers and formal leaders, but also for the general team because leadership skills are universally valuable for all team members.
 A team of leaders is one that can produce results efficiently, collaborate harmoniously, and innovate continuously.

 Lastly, the future of work needs employees who are adaptable, simply because the world is ever-changing, and the job market is changing with it.
 Employers need employees who can adapt to new technologies and systems to progress the company's success continuously.
 Moreover, adaptability is a skill that applies to unpredictable changes in the workplace or the ability to deal with failures—adaptable people are resourceful with their ideas and decisions.
 They can deal with change as it comes.